meguna/mff/README.md

 ## June 18
 * update main createrecipe API endpoint to upload image paths to database
 * add image table to database
+* fix bug where tabbing through the form causes buggy undefined behavior. it was because the "delete ingredient" button had an activated tabIndex
 * fix bug that allowed unvalidated form to send
+* clear input fields on successful submit, including image input
+* after adding new recipe, re-fetch & update the RecipeList!
 * fix bug that sent empty groups/ingredients to DB if recipes.name existed
 * add status (success/fail) to create recipe form.
 * fix bug in API where sort order wasn't applying correctly (hadn't been